qiaolinhan/giao/havingfun/tracking/fusion/Read_FIReGANforFusion.md

 Characteristic:
 * There is a growing interest in Deep Learning (DL)-based image fusion, **due to** their reduced complexity;
-* DL-based iamge fusion have not been evaluated in the domain of the imagery
+* DL-based image fusion have not been evaluated in the domain of the imagery

 Dataset:
 1. Corsican Dataset, visible-infrared image pairs [12].
 Contains 640 pairs of visible and near-infrared (NIR) fire images.